7 Tech Breakthroughs that will Make You a Better Nurse

 According to research by Purdue University Global, many hospitals are implementing drug delivery systems in the form of implantable devices that release medication into patients.
 This aids RNs since they can schedule complex dosing to ensure patients get the medications they need in the right amounts and at exactly the right moment.
 Not only does this reduce human error, but it allows nurses to focus on other aspects of patient care.

 Walk into any hospital, and you’ll hear the constant beeps and alarms coming from various patient rooms, keeping nurses constantly walking the floors to respond.
-Oftentimes, the alarms are false, which ends up causing “alarm fatigue,” as this article refers to it.
+Oftentimes, the alarms are false, which ends up causing “alarm fatigue.”
 It also takes the nursing staff’s attention away from more pressing patient matters.
 To combat this problem, smart alarm technology can better monitor a variety of patient vital signs all through one system, including blood pressure, pulse rate, etc. By having one single integrated system to measure physiological indicators, the alarm system will be more streamlined and efficient.

 Here’s a scary stat, but one that if you’re an RN, will probably not surprise you: VA records showed that more than 2,400 of its nursing staff suffer debilitating injuries every year from lifting patients, as reported by NPR.
 As such, the VA committed to a program back in 2008 to transform all of its 153 hospitals to help prevent nursing staff from getting hurt.
 A few years later, and the VA has spent more than $200 million on what it calls “the safe patient handling program,” says the article.
 The centerpiece of these upgrades include patient lifting technology that takes the back-breaking task of moving patients out of nurses’ hands.
 While many hospitals have such technology in various units, VA hospitals are trying to make the technology the norm for every patient room.
 Since the implementation of the program in the VA hospitals, they report a 40 percent reduction in nursing injuries from moving patients.